 Looking good~!
 Taste the sauce to see if you need any additional seasoning.

 Crack 3-4, or how ever many eggs you desire, on top, and continue to cook.
-You might want to cover the skillet again to cook the egg white part but leave the yolk under cooked.
+You might want to cover the skillet again to cook the egg white part but leave the yolk still runny.

 Here is the finished look.
 Sprinkle on some green onion to finish it off!